amanrudra01/face_recognition_using_firebase/README.md

-# TrashBot: Intelligent Waste Monitoring System
+# ♻️ TrashBot: Intelligent Waste Monitoring System

 ## Overview

-TrashBot is an advanced waste monitoring system designed to identify whether waste is properly disposed of into designated bins.
-By leveraging computer vision techniques and machine learning, TrashBot aims to promote cleaner environments and encourage responsible waste management practices.
+**TrashBot** is a smart waste monitoring system that utilizes computer vision and machine learning to determine whether waste has been disposed of correctly in designated bins.
+The goal is to foster responsible waste management and contribute to a cleaner, more sustainable environment.

-## Features
+## 🚀 Features

-- **Real-Time Monitoring:** Continuously observes waste disposal behavior.
+* **Real-Time Monitoring**: Continuously monitors waste disposal through live camera feeds.
-- **Object Detection:** Detects and classifies waste items in camera feeds.
+* **Object Detection**: Identifies and classifies waste materials using advanced detection models.
-- **Violation Alerts:** Generates alerts if waste is not properly disposed of.
-- **Data Logging:** Records instances of improper waste disposal.
+* **Violation Alerts**: Sends instant alerts when improper disposal is detected.
+* **Data Logging**: Keeps a detailed log of all disposal violations for review and analysis.

-## Technologies Used
+## 🧠 Technologies Used

-- **Python**
+* **Python** – Core programming language
-- **OpenCV** for real-time video processing
+* **OpenCV** – For real-time video processing and image handling
-- **TensorFlow/Keras** for object classification
-- **Firebase** for backend storage
-- **YOLOv8** for waste detection
+* **YOLOv8** – High-speed object detection to recognize different types of waste

+## 📦 Use Cases

+* Smart campuses and universities
+* Public waste management in cities
+* Malls, airports, and transportation hubs
+* Eco-friendly corporate offices

+## 📁 Future Enhancements

+* Dashboard for visual analytics
+* Mobile app notifications
+* Multi-camera support for wide-area coverage